clarktrimble/ba-blog/content/blog/stator/index.md

 It's reasonable to suppose this lets us change our mind and use something else for discovery instead.
 It could happen.

-B-but the immediate gold-plated payoff is in testibility.
+B-but the immediate gold-plated payoff is in testability.
 Roster's worker is hairy enough to properly unit test and it helps heaps that we can stop at simply checking that our mock was called as expected.

 Registering and Deregistering with Consul: